 Life is one hard highway!

-The clouds were fun to watch on our drive east today.
-We took US 66 east to Seligman then US 40 east to Ash Fork where we headed north to the Crookton Cutoff at MP 396 and set up for pictures.
+The clouds were fun to watch on our drive east.
+We took US 66 east to Seligman then US 40 east to Ash Fork, where we drove north to the Crookton Cutoff.

 The westbound scene.